skehlet/hammerspoon/README.md

 # My [hammerspoon](http://www.hammerspoon.org/) config.

-This is working on macOS Sequoia (15.6.1) and Hammerspoon 1.0.0.
+This is working on macOS Tahoe (26.5.1) and Hammerspoon 1.1.1.

 ## Window Management via keypresses